 For further support with SEN issues (for example, if the parent says they are struggling to get an IPSEA appointment), they can try:

 For children or young people who need advice directly, Just for Kids Law provides legal advice and advocacy services - http://justforkidslaw.org/contact-us/referral-form/

-If a parent wishes to privately instruct a solicitor (i.e. not through legal aid), we would not recommend a specific firm but would advise that they need someone with expertise in education law.
+If a parent wishes to instruct a solicitor, they should first check whether they qualify for legal aid – please see our page on getting help with making an appeal for more information.
+If they wish to pay for a solicitor themselves, we would not recommend a specific firm but would advise that they need someone with expertise in education law.
 They can search for education solicitors in their area using the Law Society pro-search function: http://solicitors.lawsociety.org.uk/?Pro=True